hs2504785/greenspace/archive/sql-backups/README_PRODUCTION_BACKUP_SYSTEM.md

-# 🚀 GREENSPACE MARKETPLACE - PRODUCTION BACKUP SYSTEM
+# 🚀 ARYA NATURAL FARMS MARKETPLACE - PRODUCTION BACKUP SYSTEM

 ## 📊 Overview

-**Complete database backup system for Greenspace Marketplace - Phase 1 Production Launch**
+**Complete database backup system for Arya Natural Farms Marketplace - Phase 1 Production Launch**

 This backup system contains everything needed to deploy, restore, and maintain your Supabase database in production.
 The backups include **schema, policies, permissions, functions, and triggers** but **NO DATA** - making them perfect for production deployment and disaster recovery.